 Mr. Arndt was succeeded by the Rev. J. E. Hurst, who was removed in the second year and appointed to missionary work in Germany. a good revival.
 The Rev. N. Owen was appointed to fill out Dr. Hurst's second year.
 It was during his short pastorate that difficulties which had been growing for a year or two past culminated in a secession and in the formation of a new organization at Port Richmond.
-We are unable to give the number of those who went out from the old church as the record does not show.
-They either removed by certificate or withdrew.
+We are unable to give the number of those who went out from the old church They either removed as the record does not show. by certificate or withdrew.
 In 1866, just before the trouble, the minutes give a membership of 249 and 79 probationers.
-Of these probationers 33 only were received.
-This would give a total of 282 mem bers, but the minutes of 1877 gave a membership of 205, the difference being 76.
-"The History of Staten Island" states that on Jan.
+Of these probationers 33 only This would give a total of 282 mem were received. bers, but the minutes of 189 gave a membership of 205, the difference being 76.
+"The History of Staten Island "states that on Jan.
 23rd, 1867, 48 persons, most of them seceders from Trinity Methodist Episcopal Church, Port Richmond, were then and there constituted into a new church by the presiding elder to be called the "North Shore Free Methodist Episcopal Church."

 In 1867, there were 24 probationers, though no new ones for that year.
 They were probably part of the 40 received in 1866.
 Thus this number was reported twice.
 This may answer the question, what becomes of our probationers?
-The wholesale backsliding from 1866 to 1867 doubtless was largely owing to the bitter feeling which prevailed at that time, resulting in a division, and continuing after it happy affair.
-Just after the annual election of the trustees on Jan.
-7th, 1867, four members of the board offered their resignations, which were accepted Jan.
-14th, 1867.
-On Feb.
-18th, their places were filled by Samuel Loveland, Howard MiHer, Wm.
-D. Simonson and Captain Anderson.
-After this everything went on in peace and harmony.
-The next pastor was the Rev. T. H. Smith, who is the only preacher that remained three years.
-These were three years of great prosperity.
-In 1867, a resolution was made to pay off the church debt, each member to give what he could, and the pastor to endeavor to secure the services of one of the prominent bishops to help forward the work.
+The wholesale backsliding from 1866 to 1867 doubtless was largely owing to the bitter feeling which prevailed at that time, resulting in a division, and continuing after it.